 Rudolph the Red-Nosed Reindeer

 1. Which came first, the TV special or the song?
 Johnny Marks wrote the song in 1949.
 He was the brother-in-law of Robert L. May, the Montgomery Ward copywriter who’d created the story of the red-nosed reindeer for a department store coloring book.
-Even though Marks was Jewish, he had a good ear for a catchy holiday tune and was responsible for many of the Christmas classics we still hear today, including “I Heard the Bells on Christmas Day,” “Rockin’ Around the Christmas Tree” and “A Holly Jolly Christmas.”
+Marks had a good ear for a catchy holiday tune and was responsible for many of the Christmas classics we still hear today, including “I Heard the Bells on Christmas Day,” “Rockin’ Around the Christmas Tree” and “A Holly Jolly Christmas.”
 Nevertheless, he was reluctant at first to allow his tune to be the subject of a TV special – he thought that over-exposure might equal a decrease in record sales.
 Luckily he lived just down the street from Arthur Rankin, of Rankin/Bass fame, who eventually managed to change Marks’ mind.

-2. Mario Muller, the screenwriter for the TV special, stated in an interview that the reason his script deviated so from the original story is that he was unable to find a copy of May’s book at the time.
+2. Mario Muller, the screenwriter for the TV special, stated in an interview that the reason his script deviated so much from the original story is that he was unable to find a copy of May’s book at the time.
 Several of the characters, including Hermey the wannabe dentist, were named after Muller’s real-life friends.